-Of all the things to love about almonds, this one should really get your heart pumping: Just a handful of almonds a day may help you maintain healthy cholesterol levels.
+Of all the things to love about almonds, this one should really get your heart pumping: Just a handful of almonds (about 23) a day may help you maintain healthy cholesterol levels.
 And that’s good news for just about everyone as cardiovascular disease holds its spot as the leading cause of death among men and women in the U.S.

 California Almonds are cholesterol-free and low in saturated fat, making them a deliciously tempting option for smarter meals and snacks.
 And research is now showing they may also help maintain a healthy heart.
 In 2003, the U.S. Food and Drug Administration released a health claim recognizing that California Almonds can help decrease your risk of heart disease.
 And no, you’re not dreaming.

 The claim states: Scientific evidence suggests, but does not prove, that eating 1.5 ounces per day of most nuts, such as almonds, as part of a diet low in saturated fat and cholesterol may reduce the risk of heart disease.

 In addition to the Qualified Health Claim, nine clinical studies to date indicate that almonds can help you maintain a healthy cholesterol level as part of a diet low in saturated fat.
 You can read all about the studies here.2

 So consider integrating a handful a day (about 23) of California Almonds into your lifestyle–they’re a delicious and crunchy snack your heart will love.